Pizzeria gives out food to raise money for nursing school graduate who needs surgery

 "I'm almost embarrassed to say this, I didn't have the money to buy a shirt.
 I didn't have 25 extra dollars," said Dave DeSantis, a close family friend.

-He's also co-owner of Legion Pizzeria.
+He's also the co-owner of Legion Pizzeria.

 DeSantis told Jose he only had $13 in his bank account three months ago.
 All his money had gone toward opening up his new restaurant on Chastain Road.